-For the predictive analysis of the smells we used data from 2019.
+For the predictive analysis of the alerts we used data from 2019.
 In order to avoid evaluation on the same data we used 2018 in this section.
-Yet, we alert on some data leakage.
+Yet, we warn of data leakage.
 Some of it is due to co-change that uses prior years data.
-More leakage comes from the stability of the smells and the metrics.
-The file CCP has adjacent-year Pearson correlation of 0.45, and most smells are even more stable, with average Pearson correlation of 0.93.
-This stability means that the train and test samples are similar, very close to our over-fitting setting.
-Note that this leakage is common in defect prediction and might explain why cross-project defect-prediction is harder than within-project defect-prediction, resulting in lower predictive power \cite{10.1145/1595696.1595713}.
+More leakage comes from the stability of the alerts and the metrics.
+The file CCP has an adjacent-year Pearson correlation of 0.45, and most alerts are even more stable, with an average Pearson correlation of 0.93.
+This stability means that the train and test samples are similar.